PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Driver's accident tricks of scammers could be prevented: call for (Road) Police to fill accident documents.
 * There could exists other Privacy related issues when Drivers are mounting webcams on their Vehicles & don't use anonymization tools while disclosing information in their Social Media, other public Cyber Space.
 Scammers could use this information for searching of their Targets.
+* Site [vmi.lt](https://www.vmi.lt/evmi/?lang=en) has machine translated content for foreign languages.
+It expects, that all translations are perfect.
 ```

 ```